jtinio/citysearch-api-demo/Readme.md

 ### Introduction
 ***
-This is a simple web app that search a city by prefix(LIKE string%), suffix(LIKE %string) or combination(LIKE %string%)
+This is a simple web app that search US cities by prefix(LIKE string%), suffix(LIKE %string) or combination(LIKE %string%)

 ### Cloning Repository
 ***